 The group will meet on a quarterly basis and will be accountable to the Trust Board.

-Performance of the Institute will be monitored and evaluated against published business, research and academic plans and against budget savings and cost efficiencies realised.
+Performance of the LRI will be monitored and evaluated against published business, research and academic plans and against budget savings and cost efficiencies realised.